Numbered street: Cleveland

 As a general rule, the only numbered streets in Cleveland run generally north–south, while streets that run parallel to the Lake Erie shoreline (generally east–west) have names rather than numbers.
 Public Square in downtown Cleveland separates east- and west-numbered streets, with the numbers increasing in both directions as one travels further away from Public Square, in a system initiated in 1906.
 Conforming east–west roads are given a name, rather than a number, and the suffix "Avenue."
-Where an avenue crosses Ontario street or the Cuyahoga River, its name changes, meaning that a numbered street does not intersect a given avenue more than once.
+Where an avenue crosses Ontario Street or the Cuyahoga River, its name changes, meaning that a numbered street does not intersect a given avenue more than once.
 For example, stating a location as "65th and Detroit" implies West 65th Street, since Detroit Avenue changes to Superior Avenue when it crosses the river.
 Non-conforming streets are suffixed with names other than "street" or "avenue," e.g., West Boulevard, Old River Road, Martin Luther King Jr. Drive.
 Geographic idiosyncrasies in certain parts of the city mean that this is by no means an absolute rule but generally applies within the city proper.
-The major exceptions to this system are the street names in the near west side city of Lakewood, and in a few cities on the far east side, generally south of Euclid Avenue and north of Chagrin Boulevard.
-The street numbering extends from West 233rd in North Olmsted to East 367th in Eastlake, adjacent to the Willoughby municipal line.
+The street numbering extends from West 233rd in North Olmsted to East 367th in Eastlake.